Martin Luther, the Father of the Protestant Reformation, was one of history’s most influential religious leaders.

 That moment was Luther’s finest.
 His historical legacy is not without blemish, particularly his writings about the Jews of his day and his reaction to the Peasants Rebellion, but no one can deny his influence or courage.

-Luther would go on to lead the Protestant Reformation.
-He married a former nun, Katharina von Bora, and taught at Wittenberg University.
-He died in 1546 during a visit to Eisleben and is buried in the Castle Church at Wittenberg.
+Martin Luther died in 1546 during a visit to Eisleben and is buried in the Castle Church at Wittenberg.